Backlund Transformations for Darboux Integrable Differential Systems: -2pt Group Theoretic Constructions of Darboux Integrable Systems

 Our goal is to prove that $(\CalK_1 \times \CalK_2)/L$ is Darboux integrable.
 We shall do this by first using Theorem \StRef{Dreduce} to prove that $\bigl( \dfrac{\CalK_1 \times \CalK_2}{A_1 \times A_2}\bigr)/ \tilde L_\diag$ is Darboux integrable and then using the diagram \EqRef{nondiag2} to identify these two differential systems.

-\begin{proof}[Proof of Theorem \StRef{Dreduce}, parts {\bf [i]}--{\bf[ii]}] Let $\tilde \CalK_a = \CalK_a/A_a$ be the reduced differential systems on $M_a/A_a$.
-We shall check that these systems and the actions of $\tilde L$ on $M_a/A_a$ satisfy all the hypothesis of Theorem \StRef{Dreduce}.
-First, Theorem \StRef{RedGInfty} shows that $(\tilde K^1_a)^\infty=0$.
-We have already noted that $\tilde L$ acts freely and regularly on $ M_a/L_a$.
+\begin{proof}[Proof of Theorem \StRef{Dreduce}, part {\bf [i]}] Let $\tilde \CalK_a = \CalK_a/A_a$ be the reduced differential systems on $M_a/A_a$.
+We shall check that these systems and the actions of $\tilde L$ on $M_a/A_a$ satisfy all the hypotheses of Theorem \StRef{Dreduce}.
+First we need to show $\CalK_a/A_a$ are generated by $1$-forms and $2$-forms.
+This follows from the fact that $\CalK_a\to \CalK_a/A_a$ are integrable extensions, see Theorem 2.1 and equation \EqRef{IntExt15} in particular.

+Theorem \StRef{RedGInfty} shows that $(\tilde K^1_a)^\infty=0$.
+We have already noted that $\tilde L$ acts freely and regularly on $ M_a/A_a$.
 It is easy to check that $\tilde L$ is a symmetry group of $\tilde \CalK_a$ and is transverse.
 Then, in accordance with equations \EqRef{WMODG} we set

-The last hypothesis of Theorem \StRef{Dreduce} requires that we check that $\cZ^\infty$ and $\hZ^\infty$ are constant rank bundles.
+The last hypotheses of Theorem \StRef{Dreduce} requires that we check that $\cZ^\infty$ and $\hZ^\infty$ are constant rank bundles.
 By the definition of the product action of $A_1\times A_2$ on $M_1\times M_2$ we have

 Equations \EqRef{WMODG}, the application of Theorem \StRef{Gcomd} to the commutative diagram \EqRef{nondiag1}, and these equations lead to